 February 1st-28th Tues and Thurs 9am-4pm First Baptist Church of Ann Arbor 608 E William St, Ann Arbor MAP

 March 1st-15th Mon-Fri TBD Lord of Light Lutheran Church 801 S Forest Ave, Ann Arbor MAP

 March 18th-29th 9 am - 4 pm Journey of Faith Christian Church 1900 Manchester Ann Arbor MAP

 What is M.I.S.S.I.O.N. ?

-Officially incorporated in 2009, this non-profit organization is, fundamentally, a collaboration between the homeless, the previously homeless and those who have never experienced homelessness.
+Officially incorporated in July of 2009, this non-profit organization is, fundamentally, a collaboration between the homeless, the previously homeless and those who have never experienced homelessness.
 M.I.S.S.I.O.N provides a comprehensive, ever-expanding suite of services that addresses the different needs of different homeless communities.
 Their initiatives are homeless-directed; nonetheless M.I.S.S.I.O.N actively partners with community organizations and agents to create sustainable solutions.
 By working with faith-based organizations, law enforcers and city administrators, M.I.S.S.I.O.N hopes to create solutions that mutually benefit the homeless and society.
-M.I.S.S.I.O.N’s unifying philosophy is that homelessness doesn’t end with a house, it ends with family.
+M.I.S.S.I.O.N’s unifying philosophy is that homelessness doesn’t end with a house, it ends with community.